DrChristophFH/world-forge/wiki/history/stories/SS-The-Price-of-Protection.md

 The section was in chaos.
 Workers milled about aimlessly, some halfheartedly chipping at stones while others argued over tools.
 And there, sitting on a boulder with his head hanging low, was a thin, elderly man.
 His eyes, milky white, stared sightlessly into the distance.

 Taking a deep breath, she stepped forward.

 "Excuse me," she called out to the nearest worker.

 "We're new assignees.
 Where should we start?"

 The worker shrugged.

 "Anywhere, I suppose.
 Just find a spot and start working."

 Elowen's frustration mounted.
 This was no way to build a wall, let alone a Bulwark meant to protect the entire realm.
 She looked around, trying to spot someone who might be in charge.

 "Who's the foreman here?" she asked the worker who had just shrugged her off.

 The man jerked his thumb towards the elderly man with milky white eyes, sitting alone on a boulder.

 "Good luck getting anything out of him, though."

 Elowen looked at the thin old man in disbelieve.
 Before she could decide whether to approach him, she noticed her fellow new arrivals starting to disperse.

 "Where are you going?" she called out to them.

 One of them shrugged.

 "To find something to do, I guess.
 No point standing around here."

 Elowen watched helplessly as they wandered off in different directions, leaving her alone amidst the chaos.
 She took a deep breath, steeling herself.
 If no one was going to give her direction, she'd have to find her own.

 Scanning the work area, she spotted a section of wall that looked particularly shoddy.

 "Might as well start there," she muttered to herself.

 As she approached the wall, Elowen quickly realized she'd need specific tools to properly address the poor stonework.
 She made her way to a group of workers arguing over a pile of equipment.

 "Excuse me," she interrupted their bickering.

 "I need a pointer, a toothed chisel, and a dummy.
 Can you tell me where I might find them?"

-# The Price of Protection (Refined Continuation)

 The workers exchanged glances before erupting into laughter.

 "A pointer?
 A toothed chisel?" one wheezed.

 "Lady, you're dreaming.
 We haven't seen tools like that in months."

 Elowen's brow furrowed.

 "What do you mean?"

 Another worker shrugged.

 "We make do with what we have.
 Which is this."

 He held up a battered, all-purpose chisel.

 "But why?"
 Elowen pressed.

 "How can you perform precise work without proper tools?"

 The first worker snorted.

 "Oh, ask the foreman.
 He's supposed to request supplies.
 But old Maevis there?"

 He nodded towards the blind man.

 "Hasn't put in a request for anything in ages.
 We've asked, believe me.
 It's like talking to a stone wall."

 Elowen's gaze drifted back to Maevis, her frustration now mingled with confusion and a hint of pity.
 How had things deteriorated to this point?
 And how was anyone expected to build a structure to last the ages under these conditions?

 She turned back to the workers.

 "So where do I get such a chisel?"

 "You'll have to find one that's not in use.
 Oh, and not broken.
 Good luck with that."